saulamsal/filament-jobs-monitor/README.md

 #### Updating Custom Fields

-Use the `QueueCustomFields` trait in your jobs to easily update custom fields.
-This trait provides a method `updateCustomFields`, which can be used to set one or multiple custom fields at once.
+Use the `QueueMonitorUpdates`  trait in your jobs to easily update custom fields.
+This trait provides a method `setCustomFields`, which can be used to set one or multiple custom fields at once.

 ## Example